By Shirley Roberts

 The fiestas are worked on by the Town Hall and a host of volunteers.
 They are well used to this work which they perform with dedication each year.
 However, this is not a Disney production with every eventuality catered for.
 Sometimes the weather or another disaster changes the date or the venue of an occasion.
 This means we cannot guarantee and are not liable for any changes to the events plan.
 We give all information in good faith…

-Let’ start in January with Sant Antoni.
+The Fiestas of January start with Sant Antoni.
 On 17th January each year we celebrate with the rest of Spain, the fiesta of San Antoni – his Saints Day is 17th January, and the bonfires are lit the night before.
 Bonfires, demons and animal blessings are a feature of the season of Sant Antoni.
 Many schools and organisations have their own Sant Antoni celebrations.
 The bonfires and barbecues appear to last all January long.

-On April 29th & 30th we celebrate the Orange with a weekend of festivities.
-For two weeks, at this time, local restaurants have a specially priced orange menus for all to enjoy.
+On April 29th & 30th 2023 we celebrated the Orange with a weekend of festivities.
+For two weeks, at this time, local restaurants had specially priced orange menus for all to enjoy.
 A great opportunity to sample the wonderful gastronomy of this area.
 In 2023 the ‘Weekend of the Orange’ is 29th & 30th April with tasting menus from 21st April to 7th May 2023.

 The full historical re-enactment begins in Church on Thursday 11th May 2023.
 The Valiant Women and all the historical characters gather to set the scene and ignite the passion for another act of remembrance.
 The original took place in 1562.